The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Preliminaries on Thurston's metric

 \subsection{Stretch maps on ideal triangles}

-The key advantage of \cref{eq:K} over \cref{eq:metric-curve} is that, unlike taking the supremum over $\mathcal{S}(S)$ for $L$, the $[\lambda]\in\pml(S)$ maximising $R$ is realised.
-The proof that Thurston gives of Theorem \ref{th:R=L} encodes the fact the best Lipschitz constant of a homeomorphism between the two hyperbolic surfaces $(S,x)$ and $(S,y)$ is attained on some compactly supported measured lamination $\lambda$, and hence any optimal Lipschitz constant-realising homeomorphism must be stretching ``maximally'' at a constant rate on (the unit tangent bundle of) the support of $\lambda$.
-In particular, when some projective measured lamination $[\lambda]$ that realises the maximum of $R$ between $(S,x)$ and $(S,y)$ is supported on a complete geodesic lamination $|\lambda|$, the complementary regions on $S\setminus|\lambda|$ are composed of ideal triangles.
-In this case, the fact that a uniquely determined Lipschitz map on $|\lambda|$ homeomorphically extends to all of $S$, which means that the theory of Lipschitz maps on ideal triangles is both natural and unavoidable in Thurston's theory of Lipschitz homeomorphisms between hyperbolic surfaces.
+The key advantage of \cref{eq:K} over \cref{eq:metric-curve} is that, unlike taking the supremum over $\mathcal{S}(S)$ for $L$, the projective measured lamination $[\lambda]\in\pml(S)$ maximising $R$ is realised, since $\pml(S)$ is compact.
+The proof that Thurston gives of Theorem \ref{th:R=L} encodes the fact that the best Lipschitz constant of a homeomorphism between the two hyperbolic surfaces $(S,x)$ and $(S,y)$ is attained on some compactly supported measured lamination $\lambda$, and that any optimal Lipschitz constant-realising such homeomorphism must be stretching ``maximally'' at a constant rate on (the unit tangent bundle of) the support of $\lambda$.
+Suppose, in particular, that some projective measured lamination $[\lambda]$ which realises the maximum of $R$ between $(S,x)$ and $(S,y)$ is supported on a complete geodesic lamination $|\lambda|$, \ie a geodesic lamination $|\lambda|$ such that the complementary regions on $S\setminus|\lambda|$ are composed of ideal triangles.
+In this case, the fact that a uniquely determined Lipschitz map on $|\lambda|$ homeomorphically extends to all of $S$ means that the theory of Lipschitz maps between ideal triangles is both natural and unavoidable in Thurston's theory of Lipschitz homeomorphisms between hyperbolic surfaces.

 In \cite[\S4]{ThS}, Thurston concretely describes the construction of a canonical $K$-Lipschitz self-map of an ideal triangle, for every $K\geq 1$.
 We recall now this construction.
 It is illustrated in \cref{fig:stretch-triangle}.